oeco/oxpeckers/API.md

 [Output example](http://oxpeckers.org/2013/09/2-rhinos-poached-on-provincial-reserve-in-north-west-provincial-reserve/?print=1)

-## Enabling contribution system
+## Contribution system

-Submit a story functionality is automatically opened on clicking elements with `.submit-story` class.
+The form to submit a story is automatically opened on clicking elements with `.submit-story` class.

+All the fields that are not "title" and "content" are stored on the post as custom field.
+If you can't see it, go to "Screen options" on the top right corner and enable "Custom fields".

 Example: